jpark130/CityBikeOfNYC/README.md

 To be edited : add more heuristics into score.py and weight each heuristic accordingly.

-Collaborators : Chris Kim, Tyler Park
+Collaborators : Chris Kim, Tyler Park, Taejin Kim